-The Directors include a cardiologist and a stroke physician.
-One of the Directors who is a respiratory consultant resigned on 17/10/17 and another respiratory consultant has been co-opted to the Board with a view to being appointed a director at the forthcoming AGM on 18/10/18.
+The Directors include a cardiologist, a stroke physician and a respiratory consultant.
 In addition, Directors include a senior director from the private sector in an engineering environment, a chartered accountant, a lecturer in strategic management, a former director of a major company in the travel industry, a senior lawyer and a senior human resource director.
+A new Board member Dr Carol Wilson (cardiologist) was co-opted onto the Board at the Meeting on 13 December 2018 and has offered herself for election to the Board and as a Director.